Skip to main content Skip to footer

 • Does my team have the bandwidth?

-Once you answer these questions, you can then begin setting due dates.
+Once you answer these questions, you can begin setting due dates.
 This is where the project timeline begins to take shape.
 You can plan around the tasks and your available resources.
-Project timeline tools make this much easier since you can do it in real time.
+Project timeline tools make this much easier since you can do it in real-time.

-In monday work management, this is where you’d start creating a basic board to track all the tasks and milestones that make up your project management timeline.
-It’s as easy as clicking the blue cross icon and clicking Blank Board.
+In platforms like monday work management, this is where you’d start creating a basic board to track all the tasks and milestones that make up your project management timeline.

 From there, you can choose column types to assign people to each task so that you know exactly where everything stands.
 Then, you can create task dependencies to show how tasks affect one another.